Chadtech/CtPaint-Desktop/README.md

 ## Directory Structure

 ```
-├── Comply.elm         -- For handling page update functions
-├── Data
+├── Data                -- For modules dedicated to one data type and its helpers
-│   ├── Config.elm     -- The config stores values that dont change during runtime
+│   ├── Config.elm      -- A config is for values defined at init and never changed
-│   ├── Drawing.elm    -- This is the drawing, a fundamental type in CtPaint
+│   ├── Drawing.elm
-│   ├── Entities.elm   -- Entities is a place to store remote data
+│   ├── Entities.elm
+│   ├── Feature.elm
-│   ├── Flags.elm      -- The initial values of the app
+│   ├── Flags.elm       -- Values passed into the app at init
-│   ├── Taco.elm       -- A Taco stores values that are useful across the whole app
+│   ├── Taco.elm        -- A Taco is for values globally relevant
+│   ├── Tracking.elm
-│   └── User.elm       -- The user, and the different states of being logged in
+│   └── User.elm
-├── Desktop.elm        -- The Main Elm file
+├── Desktop.elm         -- The main Elm file
+├── Helpers             -- Helpers are miscellanious useful functions
+│   ├── Email.elm
+│   ├── Password.elm
+│   └── Random.elm
-├── Html
+├── Html                -- Html functions useful in many places
-│   ├── Custom.elm     -- Widely used custom html and css
+│   ├── Custom.elm
 │   ├── InitDrawing.elm
 │   ├── Main.elm
 │   └── Variables.elm
-├── Js
+├── Js                  -- All the JS code
+│   ├── Drawing.js
+│   ├── Flags.js        -- Code for building the flags for the Elm app
+│   ├── PaintApp.js
-│   └── Flags.js
+│   └── User.js
-├── Model.elm
+├── Model.elm           -- The main Model
-├── Msg.elm
+├── Msg.elm             -- The main Message type
-├── Nav.elm            -- The nav bar
+├── Nav.elm             -- The navigation bar
-├── Page
+├── Page                -- All the pages in the application
 │   ├── About.elm
+│   ├── AllowanceExceeded.elm
 │   ├── Contact.elm
 │   ├── Documentation.elm
 │   ├── Error.elm